|Calvin To Host Almost 30 Asian Students

-For the third consecutive year, Calvin College will welcome a group of Korean students eager to refine their English language skills and to experience American culture.
+This summer, for the second straight year, Calvin College will host a contingent of Asian students who are eager to improve their mastery of the English language and to get a little dose of American culture.

 Giving to Calvin

 Majors & Minors